School Science Lessons

 Chlorobacteria, Green non-sulfur bacteria, photosynthetic bacteria.

-8.4.5 Phylum Cyanobacteria, Cyanobacteria
+8.4.5 Phylum Cyanobacteria, Blue-green algae, Cyanobacteria

-Cyanobacteria, are the "blue-green algae".
+Cyanobacteria, are the "blue-green" bacteria.

 Unicellular, filamentous, colonial, photosynthetic, nitrogen-fixing bacteria, pigments (cyanophycin, allo-phycocyanine and erythro-phycocyanine).

-The pigment chlorophyll a (C55H72O5N4Mg), occurs in green plants, algae, and cyanobacteria.
+The pigment chlorophyll a, (C55H72O5N4Mg), occurs in green plants, algae, and cyanobacteria.

 8.4.6 Phylum: Fusobacteria, Fusobacteria